Ashish265/Scaler/README.md

 # Scaler Academy

-This file contains the code exercises comleted for scaler
+This file contains the code exercises completed for scaler